 - Wisconsin – On March 18, the Wisconsin Department of Financial Institutions issued emergency guidance immediately authorizing remote online notarizations in the state and published emergency rules effective May 9 [updated June 2]; and Wisconsin enacted RON in AB125 effective May 1; and

-- Wyoming - On March 24, the Wyoming Secretary of State issued guidance allowing remote online notarization during the COVID-19 event and updated such guidance on June 26 [updated July 7].
+- Wyoming - On March 24, the Wyoming Secretary of State issued guidance allowing remote online notarization during the COVID event, updated such guidance on June 26 and on December 31 to run through July 1, 2021 [updated January 4].

 Moreover, Fannie Mae has issued updated guidance to lenders on addressing mortgage origination issues during the COVID-19 event, including authorizing lenders to sell loans with remotely notarized loan documents in certain designates states and under specified conditions.
 Fannie Mae also issued on April 14 guidance on “Remote-ink notarizations” authorized by emergency order [updated April 21], and on July 1 issued a COVID-19 FAQ providing updated information on states enacting remote online notarization or other remote notarization implementations during the COVID-19 pandemic [updated July 24].
-Freddie Mac issued its own guidance to sellers on the impact of COVID-19 on borrowers and the mortgage origination process which includes guidance related to acceptable uses of remote online notarizations, and it has updated such guidance.
+Freddie Mac issued its own guidance to sellers on the impact of COVID-19 on borrowers and the mortgage origination process which includes guidance related to acceptable uses of remote online notarizations, and has issued a COVID-19 FAQ.
 On August 27, Freddie Mac updated its guidance to modify the requirements for maintenance of RON recording to the longer of 10 years or the time period specified in the RON laws of the state of the notary’s commission [updated September 5].
-Fannie Mae also updated its guidance similarly [updated September 5].
+All of the above guidance has been regularly updated by Fannie and Freddie in the above-provided hyperlinks [updated November 5].

 Further, Fidelity National Title Insurance Company, Chicago Title Insurance Company, Alamo Title Insurance, National Title Insurance of New York and Commonwealth Land Title Insurance Company released a bulletin on March 18 titled “Emergency Exemptions to Remote Online Notarization Procedures” that allows RON to be available, provided certain requirements are met, as an option for properties located in all states and the District of Columbia with a proposed policy amount of $1 million or less (and for higher amounts on a case-by-case basis).
 This emergency exemption will be available through April 30, 2020.